sri/sri/README.md

 I build software, explore ideas, and ship useful things.
-Some of these apps are my family/kid.
+Some of these apps are for my family/kid.
 And some of them get used everyday.

 ## Recent projects